Demographics of Melbourne: Multiculturalism

 In 2018, the population of the Melbourne metropolitan area was 4,963,349.

 Although Victoria's net interstate migration has fluctuated, the population of the Melbourne statistical division has grown by about 70,000 people a year since 2005.
 Until 2020, Melbourne had attracted the largest proportion of international overseas immigrants (48,000) finding it outpacing Sydney's international migrant intake on percentage, along with having strong interstate migration from Sydney and other capitals due to more affordable housing and cost of living.

 In recent years, Melton, Wyndham and Casey, part of the Melbourne statistical division, recorded the highest growth rate of all local government areas in Australia.

 After a trend of declining population density since World War II, the city has seen increased density in the inner and western suburbs, aided in part by Victorian Government planning, such as Postcode 3000 and Melbourne 2030, which have aimed to curtail urban sprawl.
 As of 2018, the CBD is the most densely populated area in Australia with more than 19,000 residents per square kilometre, and the inner city suburbs of Carlton, South Yarra, Fitzroy and Collingwood make up Victoria's top five.

 Ancestry and immigration

 At the 2021 census, the most commonly nominated ancestries were:

 0.5% of the population, or 24,062 people, identified as Indigenous Australians (Aboriginal Australians and Torres Strait Islanders) in 2016.

 Melbourne has the 10th largest immigrant population among world metropolitan areas.
-In Greater Melbourne at the 2016 census, 63.3% of residents were born in Australia.
-The other most common countries of birth were India (3.6%), Mainland China (3.5%), England (3%), Vietnam (1.8%) and New Zealand (1.8%).
+In Melbourne at the 2021 census, the other most common countries of birth were India (5.1%), Mainland China (3.6%), England (2.7%), Vietnam (2.0%) and New Zealand (1.7%).

-As of the 2016 census, 62% of Melburnians speak only English at home.
-Mandarin (4.1%), Greek (2.4%), Italian (2.3%), Vietnamese (2.3%), and Cantonese (1.7%) are the most common foreign languages spoken at home by residents of Melbourne.
+As of the 2021 census, 59.6% of Melburnians speak only English at home.
+Mandarin (4.6%), Vietnamese (2.5%), Greek (2.2%), Punjabi (2.0%), and Arabic (1.9%) are the most common foreign languages spoken at home by residents of Melbourne.

-Melbourne experiences comparatively high levels of migrant integration to the other capital cities, however most foreign ethnic groups are associated with the suburbs they are most concentrated in:
+Most foreign ethnic groups are associated with the suburbs they are most concentrated in: